Coldcard/firmware/docs/limitations.md

 # BIP39 Import

-- there must be 12, 16 or 24 words in your mnemonic
+- there must be 12, 18 or 24 words in your mnemonic
 - we have only the English word list
-- ~~we do not support BIP39 passwords during import~~ (full support added in version 2.0.0)
+- we support BIP39 passwords during import

 # XPRV Import